ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/05_Deploy_to_DigitalOcean.md

 ## Permissions
 As discussed when we were setting up Laravel on your local server, Laravel/the Apache web server needs write access to the `storage` and `bootstrap/cache` directories.

-This was a step we could skip locally, but it can't be skipped on your live servers.
-We need to make sure Apache has write access to these folders, which it does not by default.
+This was a step we could skip locally because of how your local servers are configured, but it can't be skipped on your live servers.
+On your DigitalOcean server we need to make sure Apache has write access to these folders.

-To do this, we identified that on DigitalOcean, Apache runs under a user called `www-data`
+To do this, we first identified that on DigitalOcean servers, Apache runs under a user called `www-data`.

 Given that, make the user `www-data` own the `storage` directory:

 ```bash
 $ sudo chown -R www-data:www-data storage
 ```